 Secondly, please answer these questions about your EMI programme.
 They require you to tick a box and some also ask you for more information.
 Please write in the box provided.

-Are you enrolled in an English medium instruction programme (one that delivers content through English)?
+Are you enrolled in an English medium instruction programme (one that delivers all or some content through English)?
+(Please note that if you are an international student, this question relates to the university you are currently studying at)

 9o.
-If you answered "Yes" to the previous question (Q9), please describe this programme below:
+If you answered "Yes" to the previous question (Q9), please describe this programme below (e.g. is it a full degree programme in English, a sequence of courses, a collection of classes taught in English):